-In general with containers made from HDPE and PP there is more scope to achieve a single polymer package and this is therefore best practice.
+In general with containers made from HDPE and PP there is more scope to achieve a single polymer package Contamination of the PET make/sheet with PVC and silicone inserts is possible in this scenario and can impact on the quality of the product. and this is therefore best practice.